Polish judge, government critic loses immunity amid EU rule of law dispute | Law-Order

 Polish judge, government critic loses immunity amid EU rule of law dispute

 A Polish judge critical of the ruling nationalists' judiciary reforms had his immunity from prosecution removed on Wednesday by a disciplinary chamber the EU says is not independent, underlining a rift over the rule of law that has left the country at odds with the bloc.
-The ruling, concerning Igor Tuleya, a judge in a district court in Warsaw, came as a long-running conflict over judicial independence resulted in Poland and Hungary blocking the EU's 2021-2027 budget and recovery fund over a clause making access to money conditional on respecting the rule of law.
+The ruling, concerning Igor Tuleya, a Warsaw district court judge, came as a long-running conflict over judicial independence resulted in Poland and Hungary blocking the EU's 2021-2027 budget and recovery fund over a clause making access to money conditional on respecting the rule of law.

-Tuleya told reporters in front of Poland's Supreme Court before the verdict that he was not afraid and would continue to work.
-"If my immunity is lifted, I will not appear before the prosecutor, he will have to take me by force," he said.
-"I will come to work... try to act as a judge."
+Earlier this year, the European Court of Justice ruled that Poland's government should suspend the Supreme Court's disciplinary chamber as it was not sufficiently independent.
+"I can appeal to Europe.
+You didn't protect the independence of the courts in Poland.
+You didn't protect the independence of Polish judges.
+You allowed the rule of law to be destroyed in Poland," Tuleya told Reuters after the ruling was announced.

 - READ MORE ON: